Christian Gerlach

-Hans Christian Gerlach is professor of Modern History at the University of Bern.
+Hans Christian Gerlach is a professor of Modern History at the University of Bern.
 Gerlach is also Associate Editor of the Journal of Genocide Research and author of multiple books dealing with the Hunger Plan, the Holocaust, and genocide.

 Writings

 His books include Krieg, Ernährung, Volkermord: Forschungen zur Deutschen Vernichtungspolitik im Zweiten Weltkrieg (1998); Kalkulierte Morde: die Deutsche Wirtschafts- und Vernichtungspolitik in Weissrussland 1941 bis 1944 (1999); Das letzte Kapitel (co-authored with and Götz Aly in 2002); and Sur la conférence de Wannsee (2002).

-Ideas
+Work and views

 Gerlach's article "Extremely Violent Societies: An Alternative to the Concept of Genocide" has been the subject of great debate among scholars of genocide and violence.
 In the article, Gerlach challenges the model utilized in trying to understand genocide.
-Gerlach has previously stirred intense debate among Holocaust historians with his thesis surrounding December 12, 1941, as the date on which Adolf Hitler made the decision to annihilate the Jews of Europe.
+Gerlach has previously stirred intense debate among Holocaust historians with his thesis surrounding 12 December 1941, as the date on which Adolf Hitler made the decision to annihilate the Jews of Europe.